RobinKim-SWEngineer/Flutter-studyNote-1-/README.md

 -	They are not directly drawing anything ( Since they aren't views ) but rather *describing UI* with current configuration and state.

 -   A widget's main job is to implement a `build()` function and describe the widget.

+    >> In Flutter, layout is written in a widget tree unlike Android, which is in XML.

 ## How to update it ?
 -	We need to work with the widget's `state` because they aren’t updated directly.
 In android, views are updated by just mutating them.